Data Protection Policy (GDPR)

 The Church requests personal data in the following circumstances:

-On becoming members of the Church, individuals are asked to provide details, at their option, that might allow the church to integrate them into relevant activities.
-At the point of collecting that data, the individual is asked to read and give assent to the Church’s data privacy policy.
+During the process of becoming members of the Church, individuals are asked to provide details, at their option, that might allow the church to integrate them into relevant activities by completing the Get On Board Membership Form.
+This form can be completed online with details held in a cloud-based application, or can be completed in a paper form, at the option of the individual.
+At the point of completing that form, the individual is asked to read and give assent to the Church’s data privacy policy.

-On registering a young person a youth2 activity, parents/carers are asked for appropriate information for the youth workers to provide a safe environment for that young person and others.
+On registering a young person at a youth activity, parents/carers are asked for appropriate information for the youth workers to provide a safe environment for that young person and others.
 Some data elements are mandatory.

 Recruitment of an individual (staff or volunteer) to work in a role that requires safeguarding clearance has a separate process, gathering sufficient information to comply with safeguarding regulations.
 The data requirements are contained in the Safeguarding Policy and Procedures.

-Individuals applying to work for the Church are generally asked for a CV and other information as part of the recruitment process.
+Individuals applying to work for the Church are generally asked for an application form and other information as part of the recruitment process.
 The request for such information is accompanied by a data privacy statement and any information received is retained only up to the point of appointment.

 Employees are required to provide information in order to comply with employment law.
 The data privacy policy is explained to them on appointment.